Focke-Wulf Fw 190A-5

 Dragonfly

-“I designed and built this dragonfly in approximately two months.
-The bug is powered by an O.S. .25 FX engine.
-It has a 48-inch wingspan and the secondary wings are 22 inches each.
-The tail is 20 inches long and 10 of it serves as the elevator.
+Jerry designed and built this Dragonfly in approximately two months.
+The model is powered by an O.S. .25 FX engine.
+The main wing has a 48-inch span; the secondary wings are 22 inches each.
+The tail is 20 inches long, with 10 inches serving as the elevator.
 Ailerons are on the main wing.

 Mustang and Fw 190